Jagadeesh-Kmr/JobNest/README.md

-# 🏢 JobNest
+# JobNest

 A modern job portal web application built with **React.js, Tailwind CSS, Node.js, and MongoDB**.
 It allows job seekers to apply for jobs and employers to post/manage job listings.

 ---

-## 🚀 Features
+## Features

 ### 👩‍💻 For Job Seekers
+- Register and create a profile with personal details, email, and password
+- Login securely after registration to access your dashboard
 - Browse job listings with details (title, description, salary, requirements, location, etc.)
 - Apply for jobs directly
-- Manage your applications in your profile
+- Manage your applications in the **My Applications** page

 ### 🏢 For Employers
+- Register and create a company profile with personal details, email, password, and company name
+- Login securely after registration to access the employer dashboard
-- Post new jobs with details
+- Post new jobs with details (title, description, salary, requirements, location, etc.)
-- Manage job listings
+- Manage job listings (edit or delete)
 - View applications from job seekers

 ---

 ## 🛠️ Tech Stack